prelegalwonder/openshift_web2py/README.md

     cd web2py
     git remote add upstream -m master git://github.com/prelegalwonder/openshift_web2py.git git pull -s recursive -X theirs upstream master
+Note: If you want a specific release and not the latest snapshot, replace "master" with the branch name in the above lines (ie. 2.3.2).

 Then push the repo upstream